calyxir/calyx/cider-dap/README.md

 ln -s <PATH TO CALYX ROOT>/target/debug/cider-dap
 ```

-You will have to configure user settings of cider-dap in VSCode and input your cider binary path and port number.
-You can then launch the adapter with the Launch Program (Multi Session) action
+You will have to configure user settings of cider-dap in VSCode and input your cider binary path, session type, and port number (if debug adapter is started as a server).
+You can then launch the adapter with the Launch Program (Multi Session) action.

 ## Known issues